-In the reporting year the Company recorded a gain from positive revaluation in the amount of NIS 80 million, net of tax, in respect of the hotel (negative valuation of NIS 18 million, net of tax, in 2020), which was recorded within other comprehensive income in a capital reserve for revaluation of fixed assets.
+I. According to a valuation that was prepared by an independent external appraiser, as at December 31, 2022 the value of the David Citadel Hotel in Jerusalem is estimated to be NIS 1,286.5 million.
+In the reporting year the Company recorded a gain from positive revaluation in the amount of NIS 284 million, net of tax, in respect of the hotel (revaluation gain of NIS 31 million, net of tax, in 2021), which was recorded within other comprehensive income in a capital reserve for revaluation of fixed assets.